DEEPAK894/Linux_assg/README.md

 1)  Configure smtp in localhost.<br>
 Ans:-
- <br>Step 1: Install Postfix  on our Linux machine using the following command:
+  Step 1: Install Postfix  on our Linux machine using the following command:<br>
-              <br>   ***sudo apt install postfix***<br><br>
+               ***sudo apt install postfix***<br>

   Step 2: Configure Postfix.<br>
-        During the configuration, choose "Internet Site" and proceed.
+        During the configuration, choose "Internet Site" and proceed.<br>
         If needed, we can customize our mail settings. <br>
         The main configuration file for Postfix is usually located at /etc/postfix/main.cf. <br>
         We can edit this file using a text editor like nano  <br>
            ***sudo nano /etc/postfix/main.cf*** <br>
         In the file, modify the line  inet_interfaces = all to inet_interfaces = loopback-only <br>

   Step 3: Install mailutils.<br>
            ***sudo apt install mailutils***  <br>
   Step 4: Test the Configuration.<br>